molbrain/MORE-RNAseq/README.md

 With the settings above, `--paired-end` option will not be used.

 Additionally, when your RNA-seq data was prepared by the 'stranded' library protocol, please modify the below setting in **`00000setup.zsh`**.

 RSEM default is `--strandedness none`, and the MORE-RNAseq pipeline (this example) is also set `STRANDEDNESS=none` in **`00000setup.zsh`**.
 For Illumina TruSeq Stranded protocols, you should use 'reverse'.
 ```zsh
 STRANDEDNESS=reverse
 ```

-If you use the Docker container, the recommendation of data loading and writing is vir **`docker cp`**, NOT `-v` option because the process speed is quite different.
+If you use the Docker container, the recommendation of data loading and writing is via **`docker cp`** NOT `-v` option because the process speed is quite different.

 #### Note 4.
 Required tool preparation and Docker usage